automationhacks/how-to-learn-test-automation/README.md

 ## Our Goal

-This repository hopes/aims to be a community driven reference guide for that goal with curated list of resources
+This repository hopes/aims to be a community driven reference guide towards that goal with curated list of resources on how to learn test automation effectively.

+The main problem we are trying to solve is:

-> What are some of the blog posts, Newsletters, YouTube videos, Courses, Podcasts that are
+> What are some of the blog posts, newsletters, YouTube videos, courses, podcasts that are
 > insightful, stand out and taught you a unique concept within Test automation?

-Let's put that here
-> and file it under the required category.
+Let's put that here and file it under the appropriate category, so that the entire community has a reference to that.

 ## Categories

 ### Tech

-Focussed on a series of resources to learn about these vast areas on how to actually go about the technical implementations
+Focussed on the technical implementations, tools, libraries, languages and approaches.

 - [Web](tech/web.md)
 - [Mobile](tech/mobile.md)